Models of curves over DVRs: Setup and main theorem

 \begin{example} Let $C: f=0$ be the genus 4 curve defined by

-Here $\Dv$ has $v$-faces $F_1,F_2,F_3$ with $\delta_F$=3,3,6, $v$-edges with $\delta_L$=1,1,1,2,3,3,3 and five $v$-vertices (here from all of the coefficients of~$f$).
+Here $\Dv$ has $v$-faces $F_1,F_2,F_3$ with $\delta_F$=3,3,6, $v$-edges with $\delta_L$=1,1,1,2,3,3,3 and five $v$-vertices (from the terms of $f$ except for $\pi^2x^2y^2$ that has too high valuation).
 Below (left) is a picture of $\Delta$ broken into $v$-faces, and the values of $v$ on $\bar\Delta(\Z)$. `Capital' ones indicate that the corresponding coefficient of $f$ has exactly that valuation (and not larger):

 \marginpar{3D picture on the right?} \marginpar{Into introduction, explaining the results? \'Etale cohomology, differentials, $\vchar k\ne 3$ and what happens when $\vchar k=3$ with shifts, Tate's algorithm and glueing}